-Although we have no obligation to settle our Series I Warrant obligations in cash or an unknown number of shares, the embedded liability in the Series I Warrant obligations is recorded at estimated fair value.
-That estimated fair value is determined in large part by reference to our assumptions and estimates of various factors.
-Notably, our liability will increase and we may incur significant non-cash expenses, all other factors being constant, if the market price of our common shares increases.
-Conversely, our liability will decrease and we may recognize significant non-cash gains, all other factors being constant, if the market price of our common shares decreases.
+The embedded liability in the Series I Warrant obligations was recorded at estimated fair value.
+That estimated fair value was determined in large part by reference to our assumptions and estimates of various factors.
+Notably, our liability increased and incurred significant non-cash expenses, all other factors being constant, when the market price of our common shares increased.
+Conversely, our liability decreased and we recognized significant non-cash gains, all other factors being constant, when the market price of our common shares decreased.
+All remaining outstanding Series I Warrants expired in March 2015.